KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 When this runs, the command ```System.out.println(myCar)``` will print ```This is a red car!```, which tells us about the Object ```myCar```.

+Example code can be found in the [Methods-toString](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Methods-toString) folder.

 ### Review

 Methods are a powerful way to abstract tasks away and make them repeatable.
 They allow us to define behavior for classes, so that the Objects we create can do the things we expect them to.
 Let’s review everything we have learned about methods so far.